Abyla: Punic

-The Phoenicians found a small Berber settlement on the Strait of Gibraltar at Ceuta but, because the extremely narrow isthmus joining the Peninsula of Almina to the African mainland makes the site imminently defensible, they swiftly made it their own.
-Abyla was one of a number of settlements in the area—including Tinga (Tangiers), Kart (San Roque), and Gadir (Cadiz)—that helped the Phoenicians and Carthaginians control maritime trade between the Atlantic and the Mediterranean.
+The Phoenicians founded a Berber-Punic settlement on the Strait of Gibraltar at Septem; however, because the extremely narrow isthmus joining the Peninsula of Almina to the Maghreb makes the site eminently defensible, the Phoenicians swiftly made it their own.
+Abyla was one of a number of settlements in the region, —including Tinga (Tangier), Kart (San Roque), and Gadir (Cádiz)—that helped the Phoenicians and Carthaginians control maritime trade between the Atlantic and the Mediterranean.

 Mauretanian

-After the fall of Carthage in the Punic Wars, most of northwest Africa was left to the Roman client states of Numidia and Mauretania but Punic culture continued to thrive in Septem, whose residents mostly continued to speak Punic into the reign of Augustus.
+After the fall of Carthage in the Punic Wars, most of the coastal, northwestern Maghreb was left to the Roman client states and the lybico-berber-Mauri Kingdoms of Numidia and Mauretania.
+Punic culture continued to thrive in Septem and throughout Mauretania; the region's residents mostly continued to speak Punic into the reign of Augustus.

 Roman

 A late 19th-century reconstruction of the main Roman roads in Mauretania Tingitana.

 Rome began exerting increasing control over the region, though, first through traders and advisors and then—particularly after Thapsus—through the incorporation of more and more towns and regions into directly administered provinces.
 Roman settlement at Septem began under Augustus.
 Caligula assassinated the Mauretanian king Ptolemy in AD 40 and seized his kingdom.
 Claudius organized the new territories in 42, placing Septem in the province of Mauretania Tingitana (administered from Tingis, present-day Tangiers) and raising it to the level of a colony, which gave Roman citizenship to its residents.
 Wealthy Romans from Claudius's and Nero's reigns are attested in funerary inscriptions found around the Septem basilica.

 Controlling commercial and military access to the Gibraltar Strait, Septem flourished under the empire.
 Around AD 100, under Trajan, a local senate was made organized from the local nobles (ordo decurionum).
 The town was particularly known for its salt and salted fish, which expanded greatly after about AD 140 as new production centers opened up around the town forum.
 The salt, salted fish, and salted produce were exported—mainly across the strait to Roman Spain—in jars manufactured around the city.
 Roman roads also connected it over land with Tingis and Volubilis, increasing inland trade and security from Berber raiding.
 By the 2nd century, romanization was nearly complete and Latin appears in most surviving inscriptions.
 Alongside the Roman colonists, however, there remained a sizable community of romanized Berbers whose primary tongue continued to be local dialects mixed with Punic and Latin loanwords; this eventually became African Romance.

-Around AD 200, the African emperor Septimius Severus included the town in some of the largesse with which he favored the region.
-The town's prosperity continued into the late 3rd century, after which production centers were abandoned and the use of money falls off.
+Around AD 200, Leptis Magna's emperor Septimius Severus included the town in some of the largesse with which he favored the region.
+The town's prosperity continued into the late 3rd century, after which production centers were abandoned and the use of currency falls off.

-Septem was an important Christian center by the 4th century; one of the basilicas from this time has recently been rediscovered.)
+By the 4th century, Septem was an important Christian; one of the basilicas from this era has recently been rediscovered.)
 In the late 4th century, under Theodosius I, the city still had 10,000 inhabitants, nearly all Christian and Latin-speaking.